Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## 📡 Apache Log Ingestion into Sentinel

-Apache logged every HTTP request I made — including the injected commands in the URL parameters.
-By streaming this file into Sentinel, every `;whoami` and `;cat /etc/passwd` became searchable with KQL.
+Apache logs every HTTP request — including the injected commands in the URL parameters.
+By streaming this file into Sentinel, every `;whoami` and `;cat /etc/passwd` becomes searchable and detectable with KQL.

 | Setting | Value |
 | --- | --- |